Cray-HPE/docs-csm/install/install_csm_services.md

 <a name="deploy-csm-applications-and-services"></a>
 ### 4. Deploy CSM Applications and Services

-***IMPORTANT:*** If you have to re-run install.sh to re-deploy failed ceph-csi provisioners you must make sure to delete the jobs that haven't completed.
+***IMPORTANT:*** If you have to re-run install.sh to re-deploy failed ceph-csi provisioners you must make sure to delete the jobs that have not completed.
 These are left there for investigation on failure.
 They are automatically removed on a successful deployment.

 ```bash
 # kubectl get jobs